Path length: 6.2 miles

 Width: 400 yards

 The National Guard Armory was destroyed as well as the Northwest Louisiana State School.
+Home damage occurred in the Stockwell Place and Carriage Oaks area.
 The tornado lifted near Red Chute Bayou.
 Over $100 million in damage resulted from this tornado.

 Following the event, Ted Fujita, with colleagues Robert Abbey and James McDonald surveyed the damage.
 Working with Official-in-Charge Ernest Ethridge of the National Weather Service, an extensive areal and ground damage survey was completed.

 From Fujita’s preliminary report after the survey: “From a meteorological and engineering point of view, the Bossier City tornado has provided us with new knowledge on tornado winds:

 - “The infrared temperature and the area of the parent cloud were not as significant as that of other clouds in the squall line.”

 - “The six I-beams which supported the roof of the Meadowview Elementary School became airborne.
 The I-beam missiles, each weighing 700 lbs (300 kg), became lodged in the ground or house after traveling up to 350 m (1100 ft) from original locations.”